nmalkin/surveygizmo-backup/README.md

 1. Log in to SurveyGizmo and go to your dashboard
 2. Click "Download Survey List" near the bottom of the page to export a list of all your surveys.
 We use it to get the IDs of all the surveys.
 Note that this button [is available to account administrators only](https://help.surveygizmo.com/help/project-list).
 3. Put that CSV in the `surveygizmo` directory below this code, naming it `all_surveys.csv`.
 4. The code piggy-backs on your existing session cookies to run.
 The easiest way to get them is to open your browser's Developer Tools, go to the Network panel, and make a request (e.g., refresh the dashboard page).
 Click on one of the requests and click on the Cookies tab (or equivalent).
-There will be two you need, `PHPSESSID` and `appsact`.
+You will need the `PHPSESSID` cookie.
-5. Make the cookie values available to the scripts: `export PHPSESSID=<value>;export APPSACT=<other value>`
+5. Make the cookie value available to the scripts: `export PHPSESSID=<value>`
 6. Now you should be ready to go.
 Download all your surveys with `python download_all.py`.
 7. Note that the code runs several downloads in parallel to speed things up.
 If that's not working, or you don't need the parallelism, you can change that easily; see `download_all.py`.